ysoftwareab/yplatform/doc/ci-sh.md

   * exit code doesn't affect build's success/failure
   * called after `after_success` or `after_failure`, optionally `after_deploy`

-A couple of special "stages", not defined by Travis CI, exist as well:
+A couple of special "phases", not defined by Travis CI, exist as well:
 * `debug`
   * see [repo/ci.sh/debug.inc.sh](../repo/ci.sh/debug.inc.sh)
   * Travis CI has functionality to start an agent and then ssh into it